salvat1on/GodsEye_4.0/README.md

 10) Metasploit function = Dynamic Metasploit automation against all targets.

+11) Coordinates and radius option with all functions and modes except Big Brother

 These features are intended for much larger engagements and operations.
 Interested in obtaining these features?
 Contact me via linkedin.
 ------------------------------------------------------------------------